-Periconception tip #1 of of the 10 periconception tips that will help you improve your pregnancy chances and have a healthy baby.
+Periconception tip #1 out of the 10 periconception tips that will help you improve your pregnancy chances and have a healthy baby.

 See your doctor for a periconception visit and interview and get your partner tested too.

-Take the BabyMed periconception quiz and bring the results and recommendations to your doctor.
 Get examined by your doctor, discuss any questions you have, and consider getting tests completed before pregnancy.
 The very first test to have completed is a sperm count.
-Other tests to consider getting are: a Pap smear, ovulation tests to check for ovulation (BBT Charting, Cycle Day 3 Hormone Testing) and a Hysterosalpingogram test you fallopian tubes for any blockage.
+Other tests to consider getting are: a Pap smear, ovulation tests to check for ovulation (BBT Charting, Cycle Day 3 Hormone Testing) and a Hysterosalpingogram tests your fallopian tubes for any blockage.

 The periconception and preconception interview will help you identify issues and help you have a healthier pregnancy.
 This is what your doctor will do:

 - A thorough personal, medical, and family history of the potential mother.

 - Reviews your prior pregnancy and medical history